 A letter to the U.S. House from NFIB president Juanita Duggan states, “When NFIB surveyed its membership concerning beneficial ownership reporting in August 2018, 80% opposed the idea of Congress requiring small business owners to file paperwork with the Treasury Department each time they form or change ownership of a business.”

 The measure, which passed the House by a vote of 249 – 173, has been sent to the Senate Committee on Banking, Housing, and Urban Affairs.
+U.S. Rep. Abby Finkenauer, who represents Iowa's District 1, is among those who voted in favor of the measure.

 “The Corporate Transparency Act creates burdens for small business owners in the form of privacy risks and unnecessary paperwork,” Everson added.
 “Even worse, one small misstep could be disastrous: criminal penalties of up to three years in prison and thousands of dollars in fines for a simple paperwork mistake.
 Small business owners aren’t like big corporations.
 They don’t have a team of lawyers on staff to make sure they’re complying with government regulations.”